1. Purpose and Background

 The table below outlines the controls required for an endpoint operated by a user with persistent administrative privileges on the endpoint relative to the classification of the data or server type accessed by the endpoint.

-for a user with persistent elevated administrative privileges on an endpoint that accesses servers with
+Required Controls for Endpoints by Data Classification for a user with persistent elevated administrative privileges on an endpoint that accesses servers with | |

-Sensitive Data or Internal Use Data or
+Highly Sensitive Data or mission critical | Sensitive Data or Internal Use Data or Public Data |

 * Note: Remediation guidance for endpoint managers can be found at Information Security Incident Report Guidance for Information Technology Professionals.